 Dispute these or other errors on your credit report with the credit bureaus and the business that provided the inaccurate information.
 The Consumer Financial Protection Bureau provides a step-by-step guide on how to do so.

-Given this year’s recession and the millions of layoffs, you’d expect credit scores to crater.
-Yet the average FICO score—a widely used measure of creditworthiness—reached a record high of 711 in July 2020.
-That’s a five-point bump up from a year earlier.
-(Scores range from 300 to 850, the higher the better.)
+Despite the pandemic-induced recession and ensuing economic impacts, the average FICO Score—a widely used measure of creditworthiness—reached a record high of 714 as of September 2021, which was up from September 2020’s average of 710, according to Experian.
+(Scores range from 300 to 850; the higher the better.)

 Why the increase?
-Fair Isaac Corp., the creator of the FICO score, says financial relief measures, including enhanced unemployment benefits, stimulus checks and payment accommodations by lenders, helped consumers avoid falling behind on bills.
-Plus, credit card balances also dropped during the first half of the year as consumers cut back on spending.
+Fair Isaac Corp., the creator of the FICO Score, says financial relief measures, including enhanced unemployment benefits, stimulus checks and payment accommodations by lenders, all helped consumers avoid falling behind on bills.
+Plus, credit card balances also dropped early in the pandemic as consumers cut back on spending.

 - Pay bills on time, which accounts for 35% of your FICO score.

-- Reduce debt on credit cards and other revolving accounts.
-Thirty percent of a FICO score is based on your credit utilization rate, or how much of your available credit you use.
+- Reduce debt on credit cards and other revolving accounts because 30% of a FICO Score is based on your credit utilization rate, which is how much of your available credit you use.
 The less, the better.
 Aim to use no more than 30% of your total credit limit.

 - Don’t close credit card accounts you’re not using unless it costs money to keep them open.
 Keeping unused accounts open increases your total credit limit and improves your credit utilization rate.

 You likely didn’t accrue debt overnight, so it can take some time to reduce it.
-Start with the most-costly debt, which is generally credit cards.
-For example, the average annual percentage rate (APR) on credit cards is about 16%, according to Bankrate.com.
+Start with the most costly debt, which is generally credit cards.
+For example, the average annual percentage rate (APR) on new credit cards is increasing and is now between 18% and 19%.
 But your APR could be more than 20% if you have a weak credit score.

 A popular way to eliminate debt and save on interest is called the “avalanche method.”
-You put extra dollars toward repaying the card with the highest interest rate while making minimum payments on your other cards.
+That’s where you put extra dollars toward repaying the card with the highest interest rate while making minimum payments on your other cards.
 Once the first card is paid off, you put the extra money toward the card with the next highest rate, and so on until the debt is wiped out.

 But if you need the psychological boost that comes from eliminating some debts quickly, try the “snowball method.”
 Simply apply extra money to the card with the smallest balance first, regardless of the interest rate.
 When that’s paid off, you tackle the card with the next lowest balance, and so on.
 The snowball method won’t necessarily save on interest, but it can keep you motivated.

 Alternatively, you can take out a personal loan to pay off high-interest card debt.
-For example, with an NEA Personal Loan through the First National Bank of Omaha, you can borrow $5,000 to $30,0001 at a fixed rate between 5.99% and 15.99% APR2, depending on your credit history.
-Just make sure that if you take out a loan to pay down debt, you don’t rack it up again.
+For example, with an NEA Personal Loan through FNBO, you can borrow up to $30,0001 and consolidate your debt into one monthly payment at a potentially lower fixed-for-life rate.
+Just make sure that if you take out a loan to pay down debt, try not to rack it up again.

 Create or replenish an emergency fund

 The benefit of emergency savings became evident during the pandemic when workers struggled to keep up with bills after a job loss or reduced hours.
-The general rule is to keep between three- to six-months’ worth of living expenses in an easily accessible savings account for emergencies.
+The general rule is to keep between three and six months’ worth of living expenses in an easily accessible savings account for emergencies.
 But the right amount for you will depend on your job security and if you have other reliable household income.

-For example, a dual-income couple may need the standard three- to six-months’ worth of living expenses in an emergency fund.
+For example, a dual-income couple may need only the standard three- to six-months’ worth of living expenses in an emergency fund.
 Yet a sole wage earner may need double that.
-Workers in stable industries may be able to get by with enough savings to cover two to four months’ worth of expense, while those with jobs that are at risk in economic downturns may want to salt away up to nine months or so of expenses.
+Workers in stable industries may be able to get by with enough savings to cover two to four months’ worth of expense, while those with jobs that are at risk in economic downturns may want to stash away nine months or so of expenses.

 Building an emergency fund can take time, but regularly stowing away small amounts can help it grow to a sizable sum over time.
 For example, saving $50 a week will amount to $5,200 in two years.